Skip to main content Start main content

 2. What are the careers that graduates usually look for?

-Our graduates are employed in a wide range of careers, including system analysts, project managers, software architects, business analysts, management executives, game developers, IT security analysts, etc. Many work in big companies like Microsoft, Google, HP, Société Générale, Cathay Pacific Airways, etc. Many others have careers in the government and public sector like Hospital Authority, OGCIO, Hong Kong Jockey Club, etc. Some others start their own companies (e.g., FinTech startup) or go to graduate schools.
+Our graduates are employed in a wide range of careers, including system analysts, project managers, software architects, business analysts, management executives, game developers, IT security analysts, etc. A significant number of our graduates work in leading companies like Microsoft, Google, HP, Société Générale, Cathay Pacific Airways, etc. Many others have careers in the government and public sector like Hospital Authority, OGCIO, Hong Kong Jockey Club, etc. Some others start their own businesses or pursue further studies.

 1. After being admitted to the BSc (Hons) Scheme in Computing & AI programme, when should I decide which major to choose?

-Normally, students should declare their major degree at the end of the first (common) year of studies.
-If necessary, they can defer their decision until the end of first semester of the second year, after getting a taste of subjects under different programmes.
+Normally, students should declare their major degree at the end of the common first year of studies.
 After the selection, students' requests to change programme major may still be considered on a case-by-case basis and will only be supported under exceptional circumstances.

 2. How many credits do I need to obtain to have a major?